BillyFerrara/active-record-podwork/instructions.md

 - Add a difficulty column to the Trails table
 - On the Trails table, change the type of the 'length' column to 'integer'
 - Run your migrations
+- Rollback the last migration--and probably fix the error ;)
 - Where will you check to see if your migrations were successful?

 ## Models